synopsys-sig/synopsys-security-scan-plugin/README.md

 - Enter valid Server URL
 - Enter Server Version
 - Click checkmark to the Manage hooks.
 And keep everything as default.
 - Select your credentials that you configured before.
+In case you didn't configure credentials you can configure it from the Jenkins Credentials Provider which you can find by clicking the "Add" dropdown.
+Select the Kind → Username with password.
+Then give your bitbucket username and access token on the username and password field.
 - Select the Plugin from the "Webhook implementation to use" dropdown.
 - Click Apply and Save.